shubhamaher8/SocialGuard/README.md

 ### Deployment

-The application is configured for deployment on Vercel:
+The application is configured for deployment on Vercel and Render:

 - Frontend: Deployed via Vercel's automatic build process using Parcel
 - Backend: Deployed on render free instance